Wake-up-Freeman/OLD-ODISEO/docs/learn/glossary.md

 ## Air drops

 Additional rewards given to [delegators](#delegator) through certain [validators](#validator), separate from [staking rewards](#rewards).
-Airdrops come from protocols in the Daodiseo ecosystem to increase visibility.
+Airdrops come from protocols in the ODISEO ecosystem to increase visibility.
 To claim an airdrop, visit the webpage of the protocol giving out the airdrop.

 ## Algorithmic stablecoin

 A cryptocurrency that tracks the price of any asset, usually currency.
 Algorithmic stablecoins maintain their price peg through a set of rules or software instead of an underlying asset.

-For more information on stablecoins created by the Daodiseo protocol, see [Daodiseo stablecoins](#daodiseo-stablecoins)
+For more information on stablecoins created by the ODISEO protocol, see [ODISEO stablecoins](#ODISEO-stablecoins)

 ## Arbitrage